ZachMekaelian/Wanderer_game/README.md

 ## *Description*

+This is a game about a wanderer, who must collect 3 keys and defeat the dragon who has been terrorizing the humble village.

-This project is a game developed for CS485.
-It includes essential files and data for running the game, including executable files, libraries, and configuration data.
-The project appears to involve Unity given the presence of Unity-related files.
+This is a Unity game and this repository includes essential files and data for running the game, including executable files, libraries, and configuration data.

 ## *Installation*